wooey/Wooey/docs/scripts.rst

 Adding & Managing Scripts
 =========================

-Scripts may be added in two ways, through the Django admin interface as well as through the *addscript* command in manage.py.
+Scripts may be added in two ways:

+* through the staff/admin script management interface in the Wooey profile page
+* through the *addscript* command in ``manage.py``

+The profile UI is the recommended place to manage scripts day to day.
+Only staff/admin users can access the script management interface, the script editor, or the script-management API endpoints.
+In Django terms this is any user with ``is_staff=True``, including superusers.

 Script Guidelines
 -----------------